google/s2geometry/doc/intro.md

 Note that the intent of this package is to represent geometry as a mathematical abstraction.
-For example, although the unit sphere is obviously a useful approximation for the Earth's surface, functions that are specifically related to geography should be put elsewhere (e.g. easting/northing conversions, the Earth's diameter, etc).
+For example, although the unit sphere is obviously a useful approximation for the Earth's surface, functions that are specifically related to geography are not part of the core library (e.g. easting/northing conversions, ellipsoid approximations, geodetic vs. geocentric coordinates, etc), except for one file (`s2earth.h`) that has some very basic conversion functions.

 ## Basic Types